 A portion of the reported bonds of the Bulgarian and of foreign governments amounting to BGN 86,219 thousand (BGN 85,216 thousand in 2018) are subject to Total Return Swap Agreements.

-At the end of 2019, no securities were subject to repurchase agreements.
-As at the end of 2018 the reported securities issued by foreign governments in the amount of BGN 3,328 thousand were subject to repurchase agreements.
+At the end of 2019, as at the end of 2018, no securities were subject to repurchase agreements.

-17. Loans and advances to banks and other financial institutions
+16. Loans and advances to banks and other financial institutions

 (a) Analysis by type